 \$50,752, also in the very low-income category, and is 58 percent Hispanic or Latino.
 These communities, and others, have been identified by the County as disadvantaged communities under Senate Bill (SB) 1000.
 These include Bay Point, Crockett, Rodeo, North Richmond, Montara Bay, Vine Hill, and Mountain View.
 All of these communities have been identified based on a variety of indicators that may be present, such as ozone concentration, traffic density, cleanup sites, solid waste sites, impaired water bodies, limited English-speaking households, and more.
 While most of these indicators are not based on racial and ethnic concentrations, the areas in unincorporated Contra Costa County with concentrations of minority populations typically align with indicators that determine disadvantaged communities.
-The County has developed programs and policies to improve the conditions in these communities and, in turn, affirmatively further fair housing by promoting integration, housing choices, and place-based revitalization efforts (see Table 6-38 and other General Plan elements).
+These findings are supported by the Analysis of Impediments that identified R/ECAPs in North Richmond and Bay Point, as well as in incorporated areas including Richmond, San Pablo, Pittsburg, Antioch, and Concord.
+The County has developed programs and policies to improve the conditions in these communities and, in turn, affirmatively further fair housing by promoting integration, housing choices, and place-based revitalization efforts (see Table 6-398 and other General Plan elements).